a13g24/ohofone-hugo/content/post/testing_the_template_method_pattern_in_pytest.md

 implements its own test for the template method itself (`process`) of the TM.

 We need only remember 2 things:
-1. Create a test class for each subcloss of `A`.
+1. Create a test class for each subclass of `A`.
 2. Create a factory for each subclass of `A`.

 This forms a Parallel Architecture of Class Testing (PACT).
 In this case, there's